 Typically, only the immediate family comes onto the platform.
 Siblings are welcome provided they are able to remain still and quiet for the duration of the dedication.
 If they wish, parents may invite one or two family members or special guests to join them.
 (There is a place to list these names on the form.)
 Professional attire is required for all participants.

 You may photograph or video tape the baby dedication so long as it does not disrupt the sacredness of the event.
 This means remaining seated and refraining from using flash photography or special lighting equipment.
-Also, a DVD of the service, which includes the baby dedication, is available for purchase in the Resource Center.

 Please be aware that only a couple committed to Christ and married (a man and a woman) or a single parent committed to Christ and not living with someone out of wedlock may dedicate their child.